RohitKumarGupta10/RFID-Attendance-System/README.md

-# RFID-Attendance-System

-# SmartAttendance 🎓📶
+# RFID Smart Attendance System

 A Flask-based RFID Attendance System that stores and displays student attendance records using an SQLite database.